Alan Fitzgerald (satirist): Politics

-In 1967 Fitzgerald was elected to the ACT Advisory Council as a "True Whig", promising to take no action as a mock platform.
+In 1967, Fitzgerald was elected to the ACT Advisory Council for the True Whig Party, promising to take no action as a mock platform.
 He was re-elected in 1970, with 21% of the vote, as an Australia Party candidate, ahead of the Liberal Party candidates and second only to the Labor Party (ALP) team.
 For many years, Fitzgerald was a member and chairman of the ACT Historic Sites and Building Committee (later renamed the Heritage Council), a body that had been established at his initiative.
 The Committee sought to protect historic homesteads and buildings, during a time when Canberra was rapidly being extended into surrounding rural areas.

 In May 1970, Fitzgerald stood for the Australia Party (founded by Gordon Barton) in the May 1970 ACT by-election for the House of Representatives.
 He won 17.5 percent on first preferences, the highest vote of any Australia Party candidate in a federal election, but was eliminated from the vote count in the final distribution of preferences.
 Fitzgerald again stood as an Australia Party candidate for the same seat at the 1972 federal election.

-He did not stand for election again until the 1992 Australian Capital Territory general election, where he was a member of Harold Hird's Better Management Team.
+He did not stand for election again until the 1992 Australian Capital Territory election, where he was a member of Harold Hird's Better Management Team.
 None of that team were elected.

 Fitzgerald was elected the President of the National Press Club for two terms, 1969–70 and 1970–71, and remained on the committee for many years.
 As a monarchist, he was a founding member and chairman of the ACT & Region branch of the ACM and played an active role in the Australian republican debate.
 In 1998, he was the ACM's primary candidate in the election of delegates to the Constitutional Convention, but lost on a final distribution of preferences to the ARM candidate, Frank Cassidy.